munificent/game-programming-patterns/book/object-pool.markdown

 ## The Pattern

 Define a **pool** class that maintains a collection of **reusable objects**.
-Each object supports an **&ldquo;in use&rdquo; query** to tell if it is currently &ldquo;alive.&rdquo; When the pool is initialized, it creates the entire collection of objects up front (usually in a single contiguous allocation) and initializes them all to the &ldquo;not in use&rdquo; state.
+Each object supports an **"in use" query** to tell if it is currently "alive."
+When the pool is initialized, it creates the entire collection of objects up front (usually in a single contiguous allocation) and initializes them all to the "not in use" state.

 When you want a new object, ask the pool for one.
-It finds an available object, initializes it to &ldquo;in use&rdquo; and returns it.
-When the object is no longer needed, it is set back to the &ldquo;not in use&rdquo; state.
+It finds an available object, initializes it to "in use" and returns it.
+When the object is no longer needed, it is set back to the "not in use" state.
 This way, objects can be freely created and destroyed without needing to allocate memory or other resources.